B A R E L Y B A D W E B S I T E

 Sometimes a word in the clue is abbreviated; for example, if the clue is "Delivery co." the answer will be FEDEX, not FEDERALEXPRESS.

-And sometimes the clue will contain some obvious or less than obvious reference to the shortening of the answer.
+And sometimes the clue will contain some other obvious or less than obvious reference to the shortening of the answer.
 If the clue is "Shakespeare, to his friends," the answer will be WILL or even WILLIE or BILL or BILLIE or BILLY, but not WILLIAM.
 If the clue is "U. of Kansas mascot," the answer will be HAWK rather than the full name, JAYHAWK.

 Above I said the clue will almost always indicate that the answer is shortened.
 The few exceptions appear to fit these criteria: